Lemoncode/Angular-Architecture-Fundamentals/Demos/19 state enhancement/game-catalog/README.md

 }

 ```
-* We have a issue with this code, product module is lazy loaded, that means that we have bundle boundaries that we can't cross and with this statement we have crossed those bounderies:
+* We have a issue with this code, VideoConsole module is lazy loaded, that means that we have bundle boundaries that we can't cross and with this statement we have crossed those bounderies:
-  - `import { ProductState } from '../products/state/product.reducer';`
+  - `import { VideoConsoleState } from '../VideoConsoles/state/VideoConsole.reducer';`

 * We have to follow another strategy,: